oracle/fmw-kubernetes/docs-source/content/idm-products/oam/patch-and-upgrade/patch-an-image.md

    imagePullPolicy: IfNotPresent
    ```

-   If you are not using a container registry and have loaded the image on each of the master and worker nodes, update the `image` <tag> to point at the new image:
+   If you are not using a container registry and have loaded the image on each of the worker nodes, update the `image` <tag> to point at the new image:

    ```
    domainHomeInImage: false